home-assistant/home-assistant.io/source/_integrations/weconnect.markdown

 {% include integrations/config_flow.md %}

 {% note %}
-In order to use lock feature you need to complete ID verification in WeConnect service and set S-PIN during integration configuration.
+To use the lock feature, you must complete ID verification in the WeConnect service and set up S-PIN during integration configuration.
 {% endnote %}